-Companies not listed on stock exchanges typically rely on capital provided by venture capitalists.
-In exchange for purchasing shares of a privately held company, venture capitalists usually insist on having some degree of control of the company, including having members appointed to the board.
+Companies not listed on stock exchanges typically rely on capital provided by venture capitalists and private investors.
+In exchange for purchasing shares of a privately held company, investors usually insist on having some degree of control of the company, including having members appointed to the board.
 These demands can work counter to the intentions of the company itself; outside investors often prioritize rapid returns on their investment rather than supporting a company's long-term vision.
 Stock exchanges allow companies to maintain more autonomy and control, because people who purchase the shares of a publicly traded company only have the limited rights afforded to all shareholders.

 Reduction of the Cost of Other Capital

 Going public reduces the costs of obtaining capital through bank loans.
 Banks view publicly traded companies as less of a credit risk than their privately held counterparts, because publicly traded companies have access to other capital and the auditing requirements for public companies make their financial condition more transparent.

 - John Foxx/Stockbyte/Getty Images